 Docker registry

 Automated builds are one thing, but I also wanted to introduce a private docker registry to store my images.
 There’s an official image for that and again I’ve set this up using docker-compose.
 The docker registry image comes headless without a UI, so I integrated a simple UI with it.
-I’m again making it available through my reverse proxy and because it’s my private registry I’ve also enabled basic auth authentication.
+Again I’m making it available through my reverse proxy and because it’s my private registry I’ve also enabled basic auth authentication.
 You can create the required password file using this command – replace the username, of course:

 htpasswd -Bc registry.password <username>